ThomasQuinnKelly/bip-reference-person/docs/developing-with-bip-framework.md

 For configuration and implementation information, see [Log and Audit Management](log-audit-management.md).

 ## Performance Logging
-Performance logging is automatically invoked by the `RestProviderTimerAspect`, and occurs automatically.
+Performance logging is automatically invoked by the `RestProviderTimerAspect` and `ServiceTimerAspect`, and occurs automatically as an around advice to log the response time for the rest controller and service methods with cross cutting concerns as defined in [`BaseHttpProviderPointcuts` class](https://github.ec.va.gov/EPMO/bip-framework/blob/master/bip-framework-libraries/src/main/java/gov/va/bip/framework/rest/provider/aspect/BaseHttpProviderPointcuts.java)

 ## Model Transformation
 The framework encourages separation of layers (or "tiers") and their associated model objects.
 Layer separation is supported with a simple transformer pattern.
 For more information, see [Layer and Model Separation Design](design-layer-separation.md).